ABFE¶

 Modifying parameters¶

 Any of these parameters are modifiable using dot notation.
-For example, to change the number of steps in the MD step, we can use:
+For example, to change the number of windows in the binding step, we can use:

 The test run parameter can be used to run ABFE for a short number of steps, to verify that all steps execute without consuming too many CPU cycles.
 This should not be used to run production simulations.